 fadeIn() in jQuery

-The .fadeIn() method is used to animate the opacity of the matched elements, by making the element visible.
+The .fadeIn() method is used to animate the opacity of the matched elements.

 Durations are given in milliseconds; higher values are used to indicate slower animations.